Regularized KL-Divergence for Well-Defined Function-Space Variational Inference in Bayesian neural networks: Additional details on the experimental setup

-where $\vw = \set{\vw_1, \vw_2}$ and, $\Phi(\cdot, \vw_1)$ and $\Psi(\cdot, \vw_2)$ are two 2-layered fully-connected neural networks with hyperbolic tangent activation functions and $50$ hidden units per layer.
+where $\vw = \set{\vw_1, \vw_2}$ and, $\Phi(\cdot, \vw_1)$ and $\Psi(\cdot, \vw_2)$ are 2-layer fully-connected neural networks with $50$ hidden units per layer and hyperbolic tangent activation functions.
 GFSVI and TFSVI both use $160$ fixed context points.
 The prior scale of TFSVI is set to $\sigma_p=0.5$.
 We fit the neural networks on the entire dataset and average the scores with respect to five different random seeds.

-\subsubsection{Regression experiments with tabular data}
+\subsection{Regression experiments with tabular data}

 \paragraph{Datasets and pre-processing} We evaluate the predictive performance of our model on regression datasets from the UCI repository \citep{Dua2019UCI} described in \cref{tab:regression_dataset_description}.
-These datasets are also considered in \citet{sun2018functional, wild2022GVI_GP} but we include two additional larger ones (Wave and Denmark).
+These datasets are also considered in \citet{sun2018functional, wild2022gvi} but we include two additional larger ones (Wave and Denmark).
 We perform 5-fold cross validation, leave out one fold for testing, consider 10\% of the remaining 4 folds as validation data and the rest as training data.
 We report mean and standard-deviation of the average expected log-likelihood and average mean square error on the test fold.
 We also report the mean rank of the methods across all datasets by assigning rank 1 to the best scoring method as well as any method who's error bars overlap with the highest score's error bars, and recursively apply this procedure to the methods not having yet been assigned a rank.
 The expected log-likelihood is estimated by Monte Carlo integration when it is not available in closed form (MFVI, TFSVI and FVI) with 100 posterior samples.
 We preprocess the dataset by encoding categorical features as one-hot vectors and standardizing the features and labels.